videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/render-media/understanding-call-quality.md

 - `getVideoStats()` returns an array of object containing the different quality parameters for video stream which can be accessed through the `useParicipant` hook.

-- These objects will contain the resolution, frame rate, bitrate, jitter, round trip time and packet loss values or the particular video stream of the participant.
+- These objects will have values for the specific participant's video stream resolution, frame rate, bitrate, jitter, round trip time, and packet loss.

 ### `getAudioStats()`

 - `getAudioStats()` returns an array of object containing the different quality parameters for audio stream which can be accessed through the `useParicipant` hook.

-- These objects will contain the bitrate, jitter, round trip time and packet loss values or the particular audio stream of the participant.
+- These objects will have values for the specific participant's audio stream bitrate, jitter, round trip time and packet loss.

 ### `getShareStats()`

 - `getShareStats()` returns an array of object containing the different quality parameters for screen share stream which can be accessed through the `useParicipant` hook.

-- These objects will contain the resolution, frame rate, bitrate, jitter, round trip time and packet loss values or the particular screen share stream of the participant.
+- These objects will have values for the specific participant's screen share stream resolution, frame rate, bitrate, jitter, round trip time, and packet loss.

 ## Quality analysis Graphs